Surrogate Modeling of Urban Boundary-Layer Flow: Abstract

 \section{Abstract}

-Surrogate modeling is a viable solution for applications involving repetitive evaluations of expensive computational fluid dynamics (CFD) models, such as uncertainty quantification and inverse problems.
-This study proposes two machine-learning surrogates for canopy flow statistics accommodating any approaching mean-wind angle.
-The first model is based on a K-nearest neighbors (KNN) approach, while the second utilizes a more advanced multi-layer perceptron (MLP) technique.
-The training and testing of these models are based on results from large-eddy simulation of open-channel flow over and within an array of surface-mounted cuboids under neutral ambient stratification.
-Training datasets comprise flow statistics from various approaching wind angles, and the surrogates are asked to ``connect between the dots'', i.e., to predict flow statistics for unseen values of the approaching wind angle.
-The KNN- and MLP-based surrogates are orders of magnitude faster than the LES algorithm and use only a fraction of the computational resources.
-KNN and MLP can reconstruct time-averaged three-dimensional flow statistics with a coefficient of determination $R^2 > 0.96$ for combined flow statistics when trained using many training samples (big-data regime).
-As the number of training samples is reduced, the accuracy of the MLP model deteriorates more gradually, featuring a superior performance overall.
-Examination of model performance in capturing individual flow statistics and their spatial variability highlights that ML-specific metrics (e.g., $R^2$) may lead to misplaced confidence in model performance from a physical standpoint.
+Surrogate modeling is a viable solution for applications involving repetitive evaluations of expensive computational fluid dynamics models, such as uncertainty quantification and inverse problems.
+This study proposes a multi-layer perceptron (MLP) based machine-learning surrogate for canopy flow statistics accommodating any approaching mean-wind angle.
+The training and testing of the surrogate model is based on results from large-eddy simulations of open-channel flow over and within surface-mounted cubes under neutral ambient stratification.
+The training dataset comprises flow statistics from various approaching mean-wind angles, and the surrogate is asked to ``connect between the dots,'' i.e., to predict flow statistics for unseen values of the approaching mean-wind angle.
+The MLP performance is compared against a more traditional spline-based interpolation approach for a range of training data.
+In terms of relative mean absolute errors on individual flow statistics, the proposed MLP surrogate consistently outperforms the spline interpolation, especially when the number of training samples is reduced.
+The MLP model accurately captures mean profiles and three-dimensional flow variability, offering robust predictions, even when trained with as few as four approaching wind angles.
+The model is $10^4 \times$ faster than large-eddy simulations, thus proving effective for multi-query tasks in the context of urban canopy flow modeling.